djdron/vortextracker/readme.txt

 7.3.
 Ctrl+V, Shift+Insert - inserting from clipboard (to right and to down from
 cursor or from upper left corner of selection).
 In case of selection is defined, insertion not exceeds its bounds.

+7.4.
+Num + and Num - - transpose 1 semiton up and down.

+7.5.
+Ctrl+Num + and Ctrl+Num - - transpose 1 octave up and down.

 8. Test playing of pattern's part